Pace Magazine

 Prior to DTC, Jones worked at La Jolla Playhouse where he served as an instructor for the Teen Summer Program and was the teacher-in-residence at “The Place,” a high school for homeless, runaway, and transitional teens.
 He has also worked at a number of other widely respected theater programs in New York and California.
 Jones holds a master’s degree in applied theater from the City University of New York and a Bachelor of Arts in Public Relations with a minor in theatre and business management from Rhode Island College.

-“We are delighted to welcome S. Brian Jones to Dyson College and the Pace University community and we are grateful for the generous support from The Edmond de Rothschild Foundations for helping to make that happen,” said Tresmaine R. Grimes, PhD, dean, Dyson College of Arts and Sciences and the School of Education.
+“We are delighted to welcome S. Brian Jones to Dyson College and the Pace University community and we are grateful for the generous support from The Edmond de Rothschild Family Philanthropy for helping to make that happen,” said Tresmaine R. Grimes, PhD, dean, Dyson College of Arts and Sciences and the School of Education.
 “He brings a wealth of experience to this newly created position that will serve him well as he embarks upon coordinating the many diversity, equity, and inclusion initiatives already on campus, as well as those that will be developed by Pace University’s newly established Barry M. and Jackie Gosin Center for Equity and Inclusion.”

 Pace University in February established the Gosin Center, which was made possible by a donation from the Gosins, that supports ongoing efforts at Pace in anti-racism and equity; expands work to elevate job placement and entrepreneurship among Black, Indigenous, and people of color (BIPOC) students; and enhances academic scholarship in these areas.